Thermite: Types

 Red iron(III) oxide (Fe2O3, commonly known as rust) is the most common iron oxide used in thermite.
-Magnetite also works.
-Other oxides are occasionally used, such as MnO2 in manganese thermite, Cr2O3 in chromium thermite, quartz in silicon thermite, or copper(II) oxide in copper thermite, but only for specialized purposes.
+Black iron(II,III) oxide (Fe3O4, magnetite) also works.
+Other oxides are occasionally used, such as MnO2 in manganese thermite, Cr2O3 in chromium thermite, SiO2 (quartz) in silicon thermite, or copper(II) oxide in copper thermite, but only for specialized purposes.
 All of these examples use aluminum as the reactive metal.
 Fluoropolymers can be used in special formulations, Teflon with magnesium or aluminum being a relatively common example.
-Magnesium/teflon/viton is another pyrolant of this type.
+Magnesium/Teflon/Viton is another pyrolant of this type.

 Combinations of dry ice (frozen carbon dioxide) and reducing agents such as magnesium, aluminum and boron follow the same chemical reaction as with traditional thermite mixtures, producing metal oxides and carbon.
 Despite the very low temperature of a dry ice thermite mixture, such a system is capable of being ignited with a flame.
 When the ingredients are finely divided, confined in a pipe and armed like a traditional explosive, this cryo-thermite is detonatable and a portion of the carbon liberated in the reaction emerges in the form of diamond.

 In principle, any reactive metal could be used instead of aluminum.
 This is rarely done, because the properties of aluminum are nearly ideal for this reaction: